 SJND's Counseling Department is dedicated to your success.
 Our professional team of four counselors is committed to your personal, academic, and college success.
-SJND has a low counselor to student ratio of 170:1 (national average is 1:500) and a 60:1 ratio for our learning differences counselor.
+SJND has a low counselor to student ratio of 1:202 (national average is 1:500) and a dedicated Learning Services Counselor and College Counselor.
 Counselors develop important relationships with you, your teachers and families and help you develop your values and carve your unique path to college.

 Academic and College Counseling

 Working with our professional counselors, select academic course work and enrichment opportunities that encompass your interests and abilities and meet requirements for college admissions.
 You are encouraged to pursue Advanced Placement, Honors, and elective courses that fuel your interests and prepare you for the rigors of college.

 Allison Yee is our counseling team’s dedicated college counselor.
 Professionally trained to support students in their college search, Ms. Yee works with you throughout your four years at SJND.
 For more information, see College Counseling.

 Adolescence is a time of growing independence, maturity and exploration of self.
 SJND counselors are fully trained to discuss issues and advise you on all matters related to your personal growth and development.
 We work collaboratively with students, teachers and parents to provide a safe and caring environment.
 We ensure that the needs of every student are addressed, that students are proactive in advocating for themselves, and that each student’s post-secondary academic goals are realized.